LogsunSystems/Open_8051/README.md

 ## **System Requirements**

-* The system with Windows or latter version
+* The system with Windows or latter version.
-* Required software should be properly installed
+* Required software should be properly installed.
-* drivers accordingly to your system
+* drivers accordingly to your system.

-*
-**NOTE** :  You will get all required software from below link
+**NOTE** :  You will get all required software from below link.

 ## Required Softwares
 **You can download the required softwares from following link**